-Obtaining fat is less painful than harvesting bone marrow and it contains more mesenchymal stem cells (that can differentiate into multiple types of cells) than does bone marrow, especially after middle age.
+Obtaining fat through a mini-liposuction procedure is relatively simple, and fat contains more mesenchymal stem cells (that can differentiate into multiple types of cells) than does bone marrow, especially after middle age.
 Even teeth contain stem cells that can be used for therapeutic purposes.

 Since many of our patients are seeking aesthetic treatments to correct the results of aging, they're also at an age where they may have arthritis or other degenerative problems.

-Because I had patients and family members with severe arthritis in their knees but did not want knee replacement surgery, and I had over 30 years experience injecting knees, I slowly started providing this fat-derived healing factor treatment about 3 years ago.
+Because I had patients and family members with severe arthritis in their knees who were looking for alternatives to knee replacement surgery, and I had over 30 years experience performing treatments on the knees, I slowly started providing this fat-derived healing factor treatment about three and a half years ago.

 I definitely don’t have anything close to the knowledge or experience an orthopedic surgeon or experienced regenerative physician has, and I recommend that patients interested in these treatments consult with one.
 Stem cell treatments are still, to a degree, investigative procedures, and like all medical treatments, have no guarantees and some risks.
 Stem cell treatments are also so far not covered by insurance.